poseidon-framework/community-archive/.github/pull_request_template.md

 Both tasks are described in the submission guide here: https://www.poseidon-adna.org/#/archive_submission_guide

-Please ensure you are completing all the TODOs below.
+You can now open this Pull Request and then work through the relevant checklists below.
 -->

 <!-- TODO: Delete this section if you are not adding a new package, but only modify an existing one. -->